kstenerud/streamux/README.md

 |      15      |      22      |     24      |
 |      23      |      30      |     32      |

-### Message Header Encoding

 The header fields contain information about what kind of message this is.
-Some fields have variable widths, which are determined for the entirety of the session by the [initiator request](#initiator-request).
 The length and request ID fields are placed adjacent to each other, next to the response and termination bits.
 Any unused upper bits must be cleared to `0`.

 | Field       | Bits      | Order     |
 | ----------- | --------- | --------- |